dmalyuta/dotfiles/README.md

 ## Known issues

- 1. When in its first run Emacs auto-installs [pdf-tools](https://github.com/politza/pdf-tools), the error ``Error (use-package): pdf-tools :config: No executable `epdfinfo' found`` might be thrown.
-Then you just need to restart Emacs.
-The error will never appear again.
- 2. Sometimes weird errors come up in the first run of Emacs when all packages are being auto-installed (e.g. sometimes I get an `Assertion failed: (or (= (buffer-size tar-data-buffer) (buffer-size)) ...)`).
-Then just restart Emacs - the error will go away and the auto-installation will proceed.
+ 1. In case weird errors come up in the first run of Emacs when all packages are being auto-installed, just restart Emacs - the error will go away and the auto-installation will proceed.
  3. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
 The solution is to run `sudo rm -vf /var/lib/apt/lists/* && sudo apt-get clean && sudo apt-get update` (possible several times until the "Hash Sum mismatch" warning disappears), then running the installation script again.

 ## TODO